 What to do if your pet eats chocolate

 Bring them to the vet.
 There is no antidote for theobromine poisoning.
-In most cases, your vet will make your dog vomit.
-They may wash out the stomach and feed activated charcoal, which will absorb any theobromine left in the intestines.
+In most cases, your vet will make your dog vomit given the right time frame from ingestion.
+They may wash out the stomach and feed activated charcoal, which will absorb any theobromine left in the stomach and or intestines.
 Other treatments will depend on the signs your dog is showing.
-They may need intravenous fluids (a drip), or medication to control heart rate, blood pressure, and seizure activity.
+They may need intravenous fluids (a drip), or medication to control heart rate and seizure activity.

-Dr Lui also indicates it might not just be theobromine that’s causing issues.
-‘There are also a whole lot of other ingredients in chocolate your pet could be reacting to, and these could affect allergies or genetic differences,’ she says.
+Dr Sternberg also indicates it might not just be theobromine that’s causing issues.
+‘There are also a whole lot of other ingredients in chocolate your pet could be reacting to,’ he says.

 With prompt intervention and treatment, even in dogs that have eaten large amounts of chocolate, the prognosis for a poisoned dog is usually good.

-If you are concerned that your pet may have consumed chocolate, contact your nearest Greencross Vet for treatment.
+If you are concerned that your pet may have consumed chocolate, contact your nearest Greencross Vets for treatment.